Stuntlover-TM/Stuntlover-TM/README.md

 # Hello!
 I am Stuntlover. 👋
 I know Python and Rust 🐍🦀
-I'm a big fan of automating things and making things easier for others, i.e libraries/modules and such.
+I'm a big fan of optimization (as in speed, performance etc)

 ## 💬 Contact me:
 🔵 Discord: Stuntlover#0001